treellama/shapefusion/trunk/README.txt

 The View menu contains display settings such as thumbnail size.
 Nothing here affects what's inside the Shapes file.

+You may edit the DefaultNames.txt file at your will to provide collection and sound names that are more suited to your scenario.
+The syntax should be pretty self-explanatory.
+Under Linux/Unix this file should go into /usr/local/share/shapefusion; under MacOS X it should be embedded into the application package (Contents/Resources); under Windows it should sit next to the ShapeFusion executable.

 Overview of the Sounds editor window
 ------------------------------------